Morgawr/yokubi/src/Section1/Part1/Lesson2.md

 Japanese has nouns (名詞) and pronouns (代名詞), just like English.
 Pronouns are less special than in English, and act just like normal nouns most of the time.

 Most of the time, Japanese does not distinguish between singular and plural.
 Nouns and verbs don't have to agree for plurality, person, or gender.
-Japanese can explicitly refer to a group by attaching certain suffixes to nouns, but none of them are a true plural, they are often used to convey extra information that normal plurals don’t have.
+Japanese can explicitly refer to a group by attaching certain suffixes to nouns, but none of them are a true plural.
+They are often used to convey extra information that normal plurals don't have.

 Japanese has tons of personal pronouns (me, you, them) that English doesn't, but the demonstrative pronoun system (this, that, these, those) is much less irregular.
-Also, Japanese pronouns never change form for cases like English ones do (he vs him).
+In addition, Japanese pronouns never change form for cases like English ones do (he vs him).
 You can just put suffixes on them.

 Here are some examples.
 Don't bother memorizing these word lists.
 Learn words outside of this guide.